 The community needs assessment produced a significant amount of noteworthy information that can help in understanding both the current and future health care needs and quality of life issues in St. Croix County.
 The intent is that community individuals and organizations will use this information to set priorities, strengthen existing programs and services, and when necessary develop new ones to improve community health, unify efforts in allocation of community resources, and secure grant funding for current and future projects.

 As part of the Affordable Care Act, non-profit hospitals complete a community needs health assessment (CHNA) every three years.
 Hospitals must collect input from the community, adopt a plan to address community needs and then report on these activities.

 In 2012, a CHNA was conducted and identified the greatest needs in our community.
 The 2012 CHNA report included a comprehensive assessment of the following HealthPartners Hospitals: Regions Hospital in St. Paul, Minn.; Lakeview Hospital in Stillwater, Minn.; Hudson Hospital & Clinic in Hudson, Wis.; and Westfields Hospital in New Richmond, Wis.

 Click on the links below to review Hudson Hospital & Clinic CHNA and implementation assessment plan:

-Hudson Hospital & Clinics Community Health Needs Assessment Briefing 2012
+Hudson Hospital & Clinic Community Health Needs Assessment Briefing 2012

-Hudson Hospital & Clinics Community Health Needs Assessment 2012
+Hudson Hospital & Clinic Community Health Needs Assessment 2012

 Healthier Together –St. Croix County